InternetPrivacyGuy/VPN/README.md

 ## Traceless.me

 ## Trust.Zone
+Trust.Zone has pretty much everything most VPN users are looking for: A helpful website, user-friendly apps, and the ability to bypass Netflix geo-blocks.

 ## TunnelBear
 TunnelBear is a public virtual private network service based in Toronto, Canada.
 The company was founded by Daniel Kaldor and Ryan Dochuk in 2011.
 In March 2018, TunnelBear was acquired by McAfee.